At Lights Up, we teach musical theatre fundamentals that help students shine on stage and in all aspects of their lives.

 Hilary is originally from London, UK where she worked as a singer in Musical Theatre for over 10 years, Hilary is passionate about providing theatre opportunities to children that contribute to their growth not only in performance skills but in all areas of their lives.
 Running theatre programs in Vancouver since moving here on 2006, Hilary has unique experience and skills to help each student find their inner star.
 Hilary has produced shows for our students in some of Vancouver’s finest theatres including the Queen Elizabeth and The Orpheum.

 Mike is our general admin superstar and spends a lot of his time keeping things running smoothly between classes.
 Originally from the UK, he moved to Canada from the UK originally to snowboard and enjoy our outdoor lifestyle and then found himself running theatre schools with his wife Hilary.
 Mike runs our Eastside schools and is our general admin superstar.
 He also paints some beautiful sets and is prop master extraordinaire!
 Mike thoroughly enjoys working with children and is proud to be involved with providing these great experiences to our youth.

 Billie is the school director at Lights Up’s Vancouver Westside location.
 She believes that students should be themselves and, when it comes to performing, always remember that the audience wants them to succeed.
 In high school, Billie sang for the Queen of England during one of her royal visits.
 If she were to randomly sing any song out loud it would be “I’m Still Standing”, by Elton John.

 Billie trained in New York before returning to Vancouver to share her passion for musical theatre with young people.

-Rebecca teaches the Starlight’s and Sparkles over the years at several Lights up locations.
+Rebecca has taught both starlight’s and Sparkles over the years at several Lights up locations.
 She is now the School director at our Lights up North Vancouver and Metrotown locations.
-Rebecca grew up in England and studied at Dolphin Dance Studios and Elliot Clarke School of excellence, one of the oldest theatre schools in the world.
+Rebecca grew up in England and studied at Dolphin Dance studios and Elliot Clarke School of excellence, one of the oldest school’s in the world.
 She gained her BA in Drama and Community Arts from Manchester Metropolitan University and also has her early childhood education certificate.
 Rebecca’s favourite performance opportunity was singing in Andrew Lloyd Webber and Sir Tim Rice’s Joseph and his Technicolour Dreamcoat on the Empire Theatre Liverpool.